Synchronization Internals

 - Mutual exclusion: Different async tasks or threads produce different tokens for the same lock, ensuring only one caller holds the lock at a time.

-- Re-entrancy: The same async task (or thread) always produces the same deterministic token, allowing it to re-acquire the lock to extend the lease.
+- Idempotent: The same async task (or thread) always produces the same deterministic token, so the backend accepts a re-acquire and extends the lease.

 - Isolation: Different lock instances have different worker identities, so their tokens never collide even when used from the same task or thread.